sushanthmedari/MarketInsight/README.md

 ### How to locally run the application

-The app requires the Finnhub API key, currently this only requires a simple [sign up](https://finnhub.io/).
+The app requires the Finnhub API key and the Alpaca Trading API keys.
+Currently for both you only require to sign up to get an API key, no credit card information needs to be provided.[Sign up to Finnhub here](https://finnhub.io/).
+[Sign up to Alpaca Markets here](https://alpaca.markets/).

 ### What problem does this solve?